reicaro/chearn/README.md

 pod install
 ```

-Until openAI approves the application to go live the user will need to supply their individual openai key, set as ENV variable
+Until openAI approves the application to go live the user will need to supply their individual openai key, set as ENV variable OPENAI_API_KEY

 Run project